epicdealscenter/DrivingExamWebApp/README.md

 🔒 Disclaimer
 This app is for educational purposes only.
 Always follow your local traffic laws and consult your local driving authority for official testing and certification.

+## 📝 License

+This project is licensed under the [CC BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/) license.
+You may use it for personal, non-commercial purposes only.